Tel. 512-257-0898 E-mail: info@SparkmanNutrition.com Main Office: 4501 Spicewood Springs Road, Suite 1022 Austin, Texas 78759

-A nationally recognized specialist, Alexa Sparkman has more than 30 years experience as a Registered Dietitian Nutritionist working with nutrition therapy and behavioral change.
+Alexa holds a bachelor’s degree in nutrition from Texas Tech University and a master’s degree in nutrition from the University of Texas at Austin.
+A nationally recognized specialist, Alexa has more than 45 years experience as a Registered Dietitian Nutritionist working with nutrition therapy and behavioral change.
 She is uniquely qualified to counsel people of all ages toward a healthier way of eating, renewed lifestyle and wellness.
 Alexa is a well-sought-after source and has been quoted in major metropolitan publications including Texas Monthly, Austin American-Statesman and local favorite Austin Fit Magazine.
-As a lecturer in the Department of Nutritional Sciences at the University of Texas at Austin, Alexa taught nutrition counseling skills to upper-level undergraduates and works as a preceptor with UT’s Coordinated Program in Dietetics.
+As a lecturer in the Department of Nutritional Sciences at the University of Texas at Austin, Alexa taught nutrition counseling skills to upper-level undergraduates and worked as a preceptor with UT’s Coordinated Program in Dietetics.

 Now retired, Alexa serves in a consulting capacity to the registered dietitian nutritionists at Sparkman Nutrition.